-The Demonhuntress 1888 takes us to 19th century London, where our protagonist Faustina Strauss is attending University.
-A woman from a wealthy family in the west.
-Though to her, money is only a means for betterment, both her own and of others.
-As both a fighter and a scholar Faustina is confident.
-This clear confidence causes her to be a target in her college and her city.
-As the serial killings of the infamous Jack The Ripper begin to ravage the women of London someone must investigate.
-So Faustina must act independently of the incompetent police force and take down this criminal conspiracy herself.
+The Demonhuntress 1888 takes us to 19th century London, where our protagonist Faustina Strauss is attending university.
+Faustina is a woman from a wealthy family in the west.
+Although to her, money is only a means for betterment; both her own and for others.
+As a fighter and a scholar, Faustina is confident.
+This clear confidence causes her to be a target in her college and city.
+As the serial killings of the infamous Jack The Ripper begin to ravage the women of London, someone must investigate!
+Faustina acts independent of the incompetent police force and aims to take down this criminal conspiracy herself.

 Paulus Linnaeus creates world that is extremely engaging in no small part to the art style.
 The backgrounds and cityscapes are very fitting of the era portrayed.
-There are really outstanding shots of a fog-covered London that really steal the show.
+There are outstanding shots of a fog-covered London that really steal the show.
 The colors are vibrant and the backgrounds are almost always intensely illuminated.
-This at times can feel a bit off-putting; it seems to slightly change the dark tone of hunting killers in nighttime London.
-The brightness does however enhance the focus on our heroine , who is brightly white clad throughout the comic.
+This at times can feel a bit off-putting; it seems to slightly change the dark tone of hunting killers in night time London.
+The brightness does however enhance the focus on our heroine , who is brightly clad in white.
 The action is very dynamic and engaging, with a clear perception and flow of movement.
-It is easy to track a two page fight sequence through blurred panels.
+It is easy to track a two-page fight sequence through blurred panels.

-What are your thoughts on Demonhuntress?
+What are your thoughts on The Demonhuntress 1988?
 If you ever feel like reading it for yourself, you can find it on its official website.
-You can also follow us on Twitter and like us over at our Facebook page.
+You can also follow us on Twitter and like us over at our Facebook page!